Tomobobo710/ActionNetP2P/README.md

 ## Testing

-Open `example.html` in two browser tabs with the same game ID (or create a test app):
+Open `example.html` in two browser tabs with the same application ID (or create a test app):

 1. Both peers connect to tracker
 2. First peer announces an offer